JacobWylie/twitter-bot/README.md

 What does it do?

-Every hour on the hour it looks for new tweets with hashtags: #nodejs, #reactjs, or #javascript from fellow developers in Berlin and retweets them to my account.
+Every hour on the hour it looks for new tweets with hashtags: '#nodejs', '#javascript', '#reactjs', '#webdev', '#css', '#mongodb', '#vuejs', '#npm', '#es6', '#webdevelopment','#mern', '#programming', '#coding', 'webdesign', '#expressjs', from fellow developers in Berlin and retweets them to my account.

 Want to make one for yourself?